Pelling to Yuksom tour

 2. Rimbi Orange Garden- Place of tranquility in Pelling to Yuksom route

-The area is congested but has been suitably utilized for cultivating organic fruits and crops.
-The area is mainly marked with orange trees and cardamom plantations besides some few houses of the villagers residing here.
+The area is congested but has been suitably utilised for cultivating organic fruits and crops.
+The area is mainly marked with orange trees and cardamom plantations besides some few houses of the villagers residing there.

 The numerous orange trees start to bloom with oranges from the month of November to February.

-However, organic farming surrounded by the Himalayas was mesmerizing on the banks of the Rimbi river.
+However, organic farming surrounded by the Himalayas was mesmerising on the banks of the Rimbi river.

 I reached the banks of Rimbi river and the sound of the rapids formed by the flowing of the river through the mountain rocks allured us.
 We recorded the surrounding in our go pro camera to take back the memories of the natural ambience.